mmitch/dns-update/README.md

 2. Create a new user for the sole purpose of handling the dynamic DNS updates.
-   This user needs a normal shell (`/bin/sh` should be enough - with `/bin/false`, the SSH forced commands won't run…), a home directory and SSH access (be sure to include him in AllowUsers/AllowGroups of you use them to restrict access via SSH).
+   This user needs a normal shell (`/bin/sh` should be enough - with `/bin/false`, the SSH forced commands won't run…), a home directory and SSH access (be sure to include him in AllowUsers/AllowGroups if you use them to restrict access via SSH).
    The password of the user can and should be disabled (either after configuration is finished or you'll have to use su(1) while configuring stuff).